 Little Grey Fergie is a live-action video with anthropomorphized personable tractors saving the day -- in about 6 minutes per episode.
 (The inspiration for the series is a historic Irish tractor and its inventor Harry Ferguson.)

 All About John Deere for Kids kicks off a series with those megastars of the barnyard -- tractors.
 Designed to spellbind your tractor-mad toddler, it might also captivate you.
 The part 1 and 2 DVDs sell for $9.99 each on Amazon.
-Shipping for Prime members is free.
+Shipping for Prime members is free, and it is free to stream.

 Avoid guilt and park your preschooler in front of some tractor videos that teach her about farms and machines.
 Let her learn about agriculture and expand her vocabulary -- or just veg out as the tractors do all the work.